China, Russia propose lifting some U.N. sanctions on North Korea, U.S. says not the time

 Concerns were growing internationally that North Korea could resume nuclear or long-range missile testing - suspended since 2017 - because denuclearization talks between Pyongyang and Washington have stalled.

-North Korean leader Kim Jong Un and U.S. President Donald Trump have met three times since June 2018, but no progress toward has been made and Kim has given Trump until the end of 2019 to show flexibility.
+North Korean leader Kim Jong Un and U.S. President Donald Trump have met three times since June 2018, but no progress toward denuclearization has been made and Kim has given Trump until the end of 2019 to show flexibility.

 North Korea’s U.N. envoy declared this month, however, that denuclearization was off the table.

 The State Department official said Trump remained committed to making progress using diplomacy.

+U.S. special envoy for North Korea, Stephen Biegun, ended a three-day visit to South Korea on Tuesday where he tried to salvage negotiations but did not appear to get a response from Pyongyang to his call to discuss “all issues of interest.”

+On Monday, Biegun reached out directly to the North, saying: “It is time for us to do our jobs.
+Let’s get this done.
+We are here, and you know how to reach us.”

-Nebenzia said the draft resolution was aimed at encouraging talks between the United States and North Korea.
+Russian U.N.
+Ambassador Nebenzia said the draft resolution was aimed at encouraging talks between the United States and North Korea.
 “That’s the whole idea, we don’t do this resolution in spite, we really want to facilitate,” he added.

-The draft welcomes “the continuation of the dialogue between the United States and the DPRK at all levels, aimed at establishing new US-DPRK relations, building mutual confidence and joining efforts to build a lasting and stable peace on the Korean Peninsula in a staged and synchronized manner.”
-DPRK stands for the Democratic People’s Republic of Korea.
+The draft welcomes “the continuation of the dialogue between the United States and the DPRK at all levels, aimed at establishing new U.S.-DPRK relations, building mutual confidence and joining efforts to build a lasting and stable peace on the Korean Peninsula in a staged and synchronized manner.”

 It also calls the so-called six-party talks between North Korea, South Korea, China, the United States, Russia and Japan to be resumed or the launching of “multilateral consultations in any other similar format, with the goal of facilitating a peaceful and comprehensive solution through dialogue.”